MomsFriendlyDevCo/exec/README.md

 API
 ===
-This module exposes a single function with returns a promise.
+This module exposes a function (which returns a promise) as well as a few utility functions.
 The function takes an array (or string) of arguments where the executable is the first item within that array.
 An additional options object can be passed.

 exec([cmd], <cmd+args|args>, [options])
 ---------------------------------------